By Sydney Levine | Sydneys Buzz January 8, 2015 at 11:45AM

 Iʼm sure that lots of Poles with a chip on their shoulder, and there are many, will fail to notice the beauty, the love that went into our film—and will accuse me of damaging Poland's image by focusing on the melancholy, the provincial, the grotesque… And then there's the matter of a Polish farmer killing a Jewish family… thereʼs bound to be trouble.
 On the other hand, thereʼs also a Stalinist state prosecutor of Jewish origins, which might land me in hot water in other quarters.
 Still, I hope the film is sufficiently specific and un-rhetorical enough to be understood on its own terms.

-The music Ida’s sister was playing before she…what are your thoughts about her sister?
+The music Ida’s aunt was playing before she…what are your thoughts about her aunt?

-Neither Ida nor her sister is typical.
+Neither Ida nor her aunt is typical.
 Wanda’s imprimatur is that she has no self-pity, no regrets, no sentimentality.

 She had fought in the resistance rather than raise a family.
 She had been a super idealistic Marxist, became a part of the New Establishment and got drawn into the games and hypocrisy, sending people to death for “impeding progress”.